• News

 Record-breaking quantum

 IQM, meanwhile, has continued to push the envelope in quantum computing.
-In July, it reported that it has achieved milestones in two metrics eflecting the quality of a quantum computer, including a new record gate fidelity rate for two-qubit operations.
+In July, it reported that it has achieved milestones in two metrics reflecting the quality of a quantum computer, including a new record gate fidelity rate for two-qubit operations.

 “This achievement cements our tech leadership in the industry,” proclaimed Juha Hassel, vice president of engineering at IQM.
 “Our quantum processor quality is world-class, and these results show that we have a good opportunity of going beyond that.”